Ancez/static-site-builder/README.md

 ruby bin/generate my-site
 ```

-You'll be prompted to choose your stack using an interactive menu with arrow key navigation.
 Generated sites use:
 - `static-site-builder` gem for compilation
-- Standard gems (importmap-rails, etc.) for functionality
+- ERB templates for HTML generation
-- npm packages for JS bundlers and frameworks
+- Simple structure - add your own JavaScript bundling and CSS processing as needed

 ## What Gets Generated